lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 **Binding the digest and counting distinct signers.** The legacy EOA scheme got two properties for free that the indirection breaks, and both must be restored explicitly:

-1. **The signed digest must be bound to the guardian.** Because the signer (a delegatee) is no longer the same address as the principal being counted (the guardian contract), an unbound signature would validate for *every* guardian contract that currently resolves to that delegatee.
+1. **The signed digest must be bound to the guardian.** Because the signer (a delegate) is no longer the same address as the principal being counted (the guardian contract), an unbound signature would validate for *every* guardian contract that currently resolves to that delegate.
 The signed digest therefore includes the guardian address.
 The existing per-action message prefix already binds the chain id, the DSM address, and the action type — `keccak256(ATTEST_MESSAGE, block.chainid, address(this))` — so adding the guardian completes the binding (guardian + DSM + chain id + action + the existing message fields).
 2. **Quorum must count distinct guardians and distinct hot keys.** Both dimensions must be unique within a batch.
-Deduplicating by guardian address alone is insufficient — two different guardian contracts can share one delegatee, so a single compromised hot key could still count multiple times toward the 4-of-6 quorum.
-Deduplicating by delegatee alone is also insufficient — it would not stop one guardian from being submitted twice (e.g., if a delegation contract variant supported multiple delegatees).
-DSM therefore rejects both a repeated **guardian address** and a repeated **delegatee address** (`getDelegatee()`): it requires the batch to be strictly ascending by guardian address (which rejects an unsorted array and any duplicate guardian in a single comparison) and additionally rejects any repeated resolved delegatee across the batch:
+Deduplicating by guardian address alone is insufficient — two different guardian contracts can share one delegate, so a single compromised hot key could still count multiple times toward the 4-of-6 quorum.
+Deduplicating by delegate alone is also insufficient — it would not stop one guardian from being submitted twice (e.g., if a delegation contract variant supported multiple delegates).
+DSM therefore rejects both a repeated **guardian address** and a repeated **delegate address** (`getDelegate()`): it requires the batch to be strictly ascending by guardian address (which rejects an unsorted array and any duplicate guardian in a single comparison) and additionally rejects any repeated resolved delegate across the batch:

 ```solidity
 // Digest now binds the guardian; the prefix already binds chainId/DSM/action.